cylc/cylc-flow/doc/src/running-suites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, suite server programs can actively poll task jobs at configurable intervals, via non-interactive ssh to the job host.
+Finally, suite server programs can actively poll task jobs at configurable intervals, via non-interactive SSH to the job host.

 Polling is the least efficient task communications method because task state is updated only at intervals, not when task events actually occur.
-However, it may be needed at sites that do not allow HTTPS or non-interactive ssh from job host to suite host.
+However, it may be needed at sites that do not allow TCP or non-interactive SSH from job host to suite host.

 Be careful to avoid spamming task hosts with polling commands.
-Each poll opens (and then closes) a new ssh connection.
+Each poll opens (and then closes) a new SSH connection.

 Polling intervals are configurable under ``[runtime]`` because they should may depend on the expected execution time.
 For instance, a